 It has been more than a month since I last wrote in my blog.
 So much has happened to me and my family, and I will not try to recap it all.
 I just want to express my gratefulness to Heavenly Father that things seem to be getting back to the normal.

 The picture is to record my favorite things, my little treasures given to me by little people.
 As I am in a downsizing mode right now, I decided to take a picture of these precious gifts.
 I am organizing, and storing, and tossing items that are taking up space.
 These things are getting quite old, and soon will be too old to keep.
 I have a necklace made of Cherrios and a beautiful decorated clothes pin, made by a special little girl, my granddaughter, Logan.
 I have an ape standing by a tree given to me by my oldest grandson, Chad.
 I have a special leather key fob called Echo, made by my next grandson, Ryan.
-I have a Christmas Tree and a floral wall hanging made by my daughter, Laurel.
+I have a Christmas Tree and a floral wall hanging made by my youngest daughter.
 I have a Christmas ornament made this year by the veterinary clinic for my best friend, Kitty Girl.
 And last added to my treasures, a little mechanical musical from my great grandson, Oliver.
 Of course, these treasures are not anything I could turn into money or that I could even hock.
 Treasure does not mean monetary value only, for me these are more precious than money, their value is in love.

 And finally, I have been able to work on my book about Berriman McLaughlin.
 As I study each of his twelve children and add them to the story, I am discovering so many new people and new stories.
 These McLaughlins seemed to be ordinary people at the outset.
 But, oh my, I have discovered wives no one knew about, grandchildren that had been lost to history, and one grandchild mis-identified who is now in the correct family with the correct parents.